Stephen Bishop (cave explorer): Freedom and death

 In 1852, Bishop guided author Willis to Echo River.
 On the trip, Willis learned that, despite knowing that he would be freed in five years, Bishop intended to buy his and his wife's and son's freedom and move to Liberia.

-Bishop was freed in 1856, seven years after the death of his enslaver, in accordance with Croghan's will.
+Bishop was freed in 1856, seven years after the death of his owner, in accordance with Croghan's will.
 While there are several accounts of Bishop speaking of planning to move to Liberia, he never went.
 In July 1857 Bishop and his wife sold their 112 acre plot of land near the cave but Bishop died sometime late that summer.
 (Note: There is a discrepancy between the sale date of the Bishops' land and Stephen's day of death on his wrong-year tombstone.
 The tombstone has a June 1857 death date (plus that wrong year) but sources state that the land near the cave was sold in July 1857.)